 3. Portfolio Diversification

-Foreign real estate is a tangible hard asset that has diversification benefits for a traditional portfolio of stocks, bonds, precious metals, etc. It has the potential for capital appreciation as well as the ability to generate cash in-flows in a foreign currency from rental income.
+Foreign real estate is a tangible hard asset with diversification benefits for a traditional portfolio of stocks, bonds, precious metals, etc. It has the potential for capital appreciation and the ability to generate rental income in a foreign currency.

 4. Privacy and Tax Benefits

-Of course there are downsides to investing in foreign real estate, including the amount of paperwork usually required, its illiquidity, carrying costs, and country/market specific risks, among others.
-However, when those risks are weighed with the benefits above, it should be clear that owning foreign real estate is one of the best ways you can diversify your political risk.
+Of course there are downsides to investing in foreign real estate, including paperwork, real estate’s illiquidity, carrying costs, and country/market specific risks.
+However, when you weigh those risks against the benefits, it’s clear that foreign real estate is one of the best routes to political diversification.